American tourist kidnapped in Uganda found safe

 An American tourist and her safari guide who were kidnapped last week in southwestern Uganda were found safe Sunday, according to a top Ugandan military official.
 They had reportedly been held by captors who were demanding $500,000 in ransom.

-Kimberly Sue Endicott, 35, of Southern California and her driver, Jean Paul Mirenge Remezo, were found in Ishasha on the border of Uganda and the Democratic Republic of Congo, the official told NBC News on Sunday.
+Kimberly Sue Endicott, 35, of Southern California and the guide, Jean Paul Mirenge Remezo, were found in Ishasha on the border of Uganda and the Democratic Republic of Congo, the official told NBC News on Sunday.
 They are being interviewed by police, the official said.
-The suspects are still at large.
+The kidnappers escaped and are still at large, Ugandan government spokesman Ofwono Opondo said in a tweet.

 The tourist and her guide were allegedly abducted at gunpoint on Tuesday evening by four men wielding guns and dressed in military uniforms, officials said.